It’s become fashionable in certain circles to assert that video is changing everything when it comes to education.

 Video-enabled experiential learning such as patient interactions, recorded mock trials, or Geology field demonstrations, to name a few, doesn’t replace those crucial immersive learning experiences in the field, but it does better prepare students for real-world situations.
 With video-supported course designs, students get more opportunities to practice with their instructors by their sides and to receive valuable feedback before ever stepping foot in the field.

 Panopto’s video platform for education is used by 20 of the top 25 universities in the world to support teaching and learning.
-If you’d like to see how this one video technology can enhance many different aspects of the student experience on your campus, contact us to request a 30-day free trial today.
+If you’d like to see how this one video technology can enhance many different aspects of the student experience on your campus, contact us to request a free trial today.